Your Guide to the Perfect Profile and Dog Photos

 Show your home at its best:

-- Make sure you clean your home and poop scoop your yard before taking photos for your profile.
+- Make sure you clean your home and poop scoop your garden before taking photos for your profile.

 - Take pictures during the day.

-- Include entire rooms or the whole yard, rather than a single wall or corner of the yard.
+- Include entire rooms or the whole garden, rather than a single wall or corner of the garden.

 - Take your own photos—authenticity is key.
 Don’t use photos from your apartment or realtor website.

-How to Send Great Photo Updates to Your Clients
+How to Send Great Photo Updates to Pet Owners

 Balance fun with relaxation: